December 29th, 2019

 There’s the “good job!”, you’re on the right track kinda validation.
 Then there’s the “I can’t even see myself unless someone else sees me!”.

 Validation and encouragement are two different things.

 If we receive encouragement, it’s more of a bonus.
-You did your thing, and someone appreciated the effort you put it and told you about it.
+You did your thing, and someone appreciated the effort you put into it and told you about it.
 It’s a kindness received.
-If you don’t get it, you might still continue to do your thing, but it adds to the joy of your creation potentially.
+If you don’t get it, you might still continue to do your thing, but it can add to the joy of your creation.

 Validation is more of a need.
 If we do the thing in order to receive the acknowledgment from others, it becomes a need.
 And need comes from lack.

 If we live so much in lack that we need the validation from our peers, family and others around us to create something, we are creating it on the basis of what they are looking for and not from what we are meant to create.
 It’s a vicious circle.

 Are you looking to create something from YOU or are you looking to create something that matches what everyone else is looking for?
 Hmm.

 The latter will likely bring confusion and doubt, because your platform is everyone else’s potentially different point of view on what you are creating.
 And you are already picking up on this, whether you know it or not.
 You may also be picking up on their judgments in advance.
 Yep, you are that aware…

 And what happens then?
 More doubt, more confusion.

 If we look for validation, we are owned.
 If we look to just create and make choices for ourselves, we are actually in creation mode.
 Then, there really is no limit to what we can create and how beautiful it can be.